 Students learn from native speakers who are dedicated to helping them gain confidence in their skills.
 Optional trips to the French-speaking part of Switzerland provide a chance to use the language with locals.
 Courses include beginner and intermediate levels.

-The MSP STEAM course takes elements of science, technology, engineering, arts, and mathematics to inspire and challenge students to think creatively.
+The STEAM course draws upon elements of science, technology, engineering, arts, and mathematics to inspire and challenge students to think creatively.
 Hands-on activities and design challenges encourage critical thinking and problem-solving skills.
 This course solidifies the math and science skills needed for high school, extending to projects using technology and engineering skills through robotics and 3D printing.
-This course is taught using the STEAM approach and is designed for near-fluent and native English speakers.
+It is taught using the STEAM approach and is designed for near-fluent and native English speakers.

 In this one-of-a-kind course, students engage in high-quality acting, singing, and dancing classes, working alongside professional teaching artists.
 Students who are more interested in the production side of theater may choose to focus on costume design, lighting, sound design, and production design.
 All students are encouraged to be involved in the final performance at the Summer Arts Festival.

 An experienced photographer works with students who are looking to make every photograph a better one.
 The curriculum focuses on camera features, composition, lighting techniques, and image processing, and the class takes various trips to scenic locations around Ticino.
-DSLR cameras are required.
+Students must bring their own DSLR camera.

 I have friends from Turkey, Turkmenistan, Russia, Japan, China, the USA—loads of places.
 There are so many similarities between us, no matter where we’re from.
 We’re all the same.
 We really get close to each other in three weeks.